How InSight’s Client-First Advisory Turns Numbers Into Partnerships (and Profit)

 • Quarterly or monthly check-ins synced with life events

-• Pre-shared agendas to target priorities
+• Pre-shared agendas to focus on priorities

 • Clear action items and deadlines after each meeting